elastic/package-spec/CONTRIBUTING.md

 This pipeline creates a new draft Pull Request in integration updating the required dependencies to test your own changes.
 As a new pull request is created, a CI job will be triggered to test all the packages defined in this repository.
 A new comment with the link to this new Pull Request will be posted in your package-spec Pull Request.

-**NOTE**: Remember to close this PR in the integrations repository once you close the package-spec Pull Request.
+**IMPORTANT**: Remember to close this PR in the integrations repository once you close the package-spec Pull Request.

 Usually, this process would require the following manual steps:
 1. Create your package-spec pull request and push all your commits